SvenLoevgren/portfolio5-menu/README.md

 ## Functional Testing

- - **Four important testcases saved in my project's Issues..
-1 (case 20) were solved and 3 (17, 18 and 19) are opened with workaounds**.
+ - **Four important testcases are saved in my project's Issues.. number one (case 20) were solved and the three others (case 17, 18 and 19) are opened with workaounds**.

 ## Validator Testing